garrandall/popular-music-data/tracks/till-i-m-gone-tinie-tempah-wiz-khalifa.md

 Haha, I said I’m in it, I’m in it 'til the finish
-I keep them bottles coming 'til there ain't nothing in it I’m like Mario on mushrooms, I’m like Popeye on some spinach We gon keep it coming 'til I no speaka no English, ahh!
+I keep them bottles coming 'til there ain't nothing in it I’m like Mario on mushrooms, I’m like Popeye on some spinach We gon keep it coming 'til I no speaka no English, ah!

 I grew tired, of the same, then one night, packed my things